 Do you feel daunted by the complexity of challenges that clients experiencing these disorders face?
 Through presentation of information, discussion and experiential activities you will gain knowledge and skills and increase your confidence to provide effective services for this client group.

-Trauma and Addictions
+Complex Trauma and Mental Health

 Foster Care Assessment Skills (Step by Step) PRE-REQUISITE